Application Process, Admission Requirements for Wharton’s MBA Program for Executives

 - Senior management experience or potential

-- All applicants must have the written endorsement of their organization, confirming that the organization supports the application and understands the time commitments required to fulfill all class attendance and study
+- All applicants must have the written endorsement (a sponsorship letter) of from their organization, confirming that the organization supports the application and understands the time commitments required to fulfill all class attendance and study.

 *Those who are applying for admission to Wharton’s Global cohort must have a minimum of 10 years of work experience.